-Students interested in transferring to nursing must have a 2.75 minimum Christ Colle Admission is very competitive and dependent upon space available in the major at the request.
-Meeting the minimum requirements does not guarantee admission into major.
-The transfer request will be sent to the Admission Committee for final determ or denial of admission.
+Students interested in transferring to nursing must have a 2.75 minimum Christ College GPA.
+Admission is very competitive and dependent upon space available in the major at the time of the request.
+Meeting the minimum requirements does not guarantee admission into the major.
+The transfer request will be sent to the Admission Committee for final determination or denial of admission.